 Another emotionally charged issue is separating marital from non-marital property for purposes of equitable distribution of property.
 Marital property is property acquired by the spouses between their wedding and the divorce filing.
 These are some examples of marital property:

 Non-marital property is usually real estate or inheritances acquired by one of the spouses prior to the marriage that is not subject to distribution.
 All of the financial assets must be disclosed, analyzed, and valuated before informed decisions can be made about distributing them.
-An Adinolfi & Lieberman, P.A. matrimonial attorney in New Jersey will push for full disclosure and fair property distribution.
+An Adinolfi & Packman, P.A. matrimonial attorney in New Jersey will push for full disclosure and fair property distribution.

-At Adinolfi & Lieberman, P.A., our team of matrimonial lawyers in New Jersey leverages their extensive experience to give you valuable insight into the challenges and strengths of your case.
+At Adinolfi & Packman, P.A., our team of matrimonial lawyers in New Jersey leverages their extensive experience to give you valuable insight into the challenges and strengths of your case.
 Our New Jersey matrimonial attorneys will fight for your rights and strive for the most equitable, mutually acceptable outcome to your divorce whether you choose alternative dispute resolution or traditional litigation.

-If you are looking for a highly credentialed, well-respected matrimonial lawyer in New Jersey, please call Cheryl Betten, the Firm Administrator for the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A., at 856-428-8334 ext.
+If you are looking for a highly credentialed, well-respected matrimonial lawyer in New Jersey, please call Cheryl Betten, the Firm Administrator for the Haddonfield, NJ offices of Adinolfi & Packman, P.A., at 856-428-8334 ext.
 258, or use our online contact form to schedule your initial consultation to discuss your immediate legal needs in a personal and confidential setting.

-A divorce attorney or child custody lawyer from the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A. can provide legal advice and representation to clients throughout Southern New Jersey and Eastern Pennsylvania, including Philadelphia, Cherry Hill, Haddonfield, Pennsauken, Mount Holly, Pemberton, Northfield, Mays Landing, Riverside, Voorhees, Moorestown, Mullica Hill, Princeton, Marlton, Medford, Washington Township, Pitman, Woodbury, Mt.
+A divorce attorney or child custody lawyer from the Haddonfield, NJ offices of Adinolfi & Packman, P.A. can provide legal advice and representation to clients throughout Southern New Jersey and Eastern Pennsylvania, including Philadelphia, Cherry Hill, Haddonfield, Pennsauken, Mount Holly, Pemberton, Northfield, Mays Landing, Riverside, Voorhees, Moorestown, Mullica Hill, Princeton, Marlton, Medford, Washington Township, Pitman, Woodbury, Mt.
 Laurel, Atlantic City, Vineland and all of Atlantic, Cumberland, Gloucester, Burlington and Camden County.